joshjohanning/joshjohanning.github.io/_posts/2021-09-29-azure-devops-migrate-work-items.md

 Assuming you want child/parent relationships migrated, create a [*tree* query](https://docs.microsoft.com/en-us/azure/devops/boards/queries/using-queries?view=azure-devops&tabs=browser#use-a-tree-of-work-items-to-view-hierarchies) that includes all of the columns of data that you want to export.
 Here is an example list of columns:
 >
-  - Recommended work item properties to include (exclude the fields that are not being used by your team):
   - Work item name
   - Work item type
   - Assigned to